peterkappus/panoflex/README.md

 - Associate roles to functions (initially by function_name) w/ error reporting

 ### Next Up
-- Improve performance by saving derived values in the model (Add columns for "original" values for team, group, start/end dates)
+- Disallow entering a deadline before the start_date
+- Sort sub-goals by start date
+- redirect to parent goal when successfully creating sub-goal
+- Assign "owners" of goals (and their sub-goals) who can update progress and make changes.
+- Version control to see when/why/how/and by whom a goal change was made.
+- Ability to view old versions of goals
+- Add a RAG status based on % complete vs time remaining
 - Rename "deadline" to "end_date" everywhere
 - Ability to add comments to a goal
-- Add a RAG status based on % complete vs time remaining
 - Browse goals by due-date quarter
 - Search for goals using free text
 - Add unit tests using [Factory Girl & Rspec](https://semaphoreci.com/community/tutorials/setting-up-the-bdd-stack-on-a-new-rails-4-application)